briannadickman/week_5_assignment/README.md

 add a method to somethingFun named "meow()" that console logs "moew" when called. ex: somethingFun.meow()

 ### Step 4 (Pro Mode)
-add another method to somethingFun named that receives a boolean: "isHappy( happy )"
+add another method to somethingFun named that receives a boolean argument "happy"

-within this method, check if the parameter "happy" is true
+within this method, check if the "happy" is true

 if so, console log "purrrrrr"